NawaMan/RiotComponent/README.md

     })
     </script>

-At the bottom of the aboce example, you can see that we can listen to the event `zero`, change the value of the `label` options (and have it trigger the update) and call a method `restart()` all directly on the `count` element.
+At the bottom of the above example, you can see that we can listen to the event `zero`, change the value of the `label` options (and have it trigger the update) and call a method `restart()` all directly on the `count` element.
 It is much more convenient and intuitive to do this than using observable bus as commonly recommended.

 Try the aboce out here [Live demo on jsFiddle](https://jsfiddle.net/jcdxdrpk/19/ "Live demo on jsFiddle!")